samueliwuno/LAN-automation-ansible/README.md

-# SHOPIFY NETWORK DESIGN/AUTOMATION
+# LAN NETWORK DESIGN/AUTOMATION
 ---------------------------------------------------------
 #### Author: Samuel Iwuno
- This Project shows the implementation of a LAN required for a Shopify Workspace in GNS3.
+ This Project shows the implementation of a LAN required for a company Workspace in GNS3.
 The GNS3 project file, The Ansible provisioning playbook and instructions on how to import the required images into GNS3 can be provided if requested via Github.

  ## Project Environment
  This Project was done with the following: